jciolek/vagrant-redmono/README.md

 - nodejs: v0.10.18 (compiled from source)
 - redis: v2.4.14 (compiled from source, listening on port 6379)
 - mongodb: latest version from http://downloads-distro.mongodb.org/repo/ubuntu-upstart
 - nginx: as a reverse proxy, serving over http and https
+- supervisor: to keep your app up and running
-- npm modules: forever, bower and grunt-cli
+- npm modules: supervisor, forever, bower and grunt-cli

 also, as an alternative to nginx:
 - rinetd: for redirecting external ports (80, 443) to local ones